A butt rash can have several causes. It may be due to an allergy, a virus, a fungal or bacterial infection, or another health condition.

 You may also experience fatigue, general feelings of malaise, and fever.

 Intertrigo is common in the skin between the buttocks (butt crack), which can become very raw, itchy, and painful.
-It may appear red or reddish-brown, and in severe cases the skin can crack, bleed, and produce a foul odor.
+It may appear red or reddish-brown, and in severe cases, the skin can crack, bleed, and produce a foul odor.

 Psoriasis is a chronic, autoimmune skin condition.
 When you have psoriasis, your immune system mistakenly attacks your skin cells, causing them to grow rapidly and swell.
-The skin cell overgrowth forms a rash characterized by raised red marks and scaly white patches.

 Ringworm (jock itch)

-- ring-shaped, circular rash
+- a ring-shaped, circular rash

 - scaly or cracked skin